lucagoc/yoga-14APU8-linux/README.md

 - I'm not the maintener of the custom firmware / ACPI table files, if you have any problems related with them, open issues on their related repos.

 # Sleep
 Sleep will not work on fresh installation.
+See [this issue on GitLab](https://gitlab.freedesktop.org/drm/amd/-/issues/2812).
 You will need to inject a custom ACPI table to make it work and depending on your distro, it can be tricky to inject.

 ## Hibernation
 Hibernation is still quite buggy on this system, see [this issue on GitLab](https://gitlab.freedesktop.org/drm/amd/-/issues/3047).